Limitations of Ratios

 Ratio analysis is only limited by the disclosure of information by companies.
 A Company may choose not to disclose certain information that may be necessarily to calculate a ratio.

 For example, for public companies, it may be difficult to obtain the exact prepayment amount as these are often consolidated under 'current assets', resulting in an inaccurate quick asset ratio.

 Limitation #3: Companies May Use Different Accounting Systems

 Ratio analysis can sometimes be limited in comparability due to the different accounting structures and systems of different companies.

 For example, a company may use a perpetual inventory system while another might use a periodic inventory system.
 Therefore, the inventory turnover analysis would be completely different and useless in comparing the two companies.

-Ratio analysis have to be compared to the industry to allow the user to get an overall indicator of the company’s performance relative to its peers.
+Ratio analysis have to be compared to the industry to allow the user to obtain an overall indicator of the company’s performance relative to its peers.
 Ratios of a company on its own may not tell the full story.

 For example, consider a Company such as Qantas.
 It experienced a sharp fall in its profit ratio of 2020.
 However, when we compare this to the industry average, the decline was experienced industry wide across all aviation companies.
 Therefore, it could be argued the fall in the profit ratio was due to unprofitable industry, arising from factors outside of Qantas' control.